Qlik-PE/ImmersionDay/content/Lab/index.en.md

 Next, we need to configure our Kafka target endpoint.
 The process is much the same as you saw with the endpoints, and once again you will note that the configuration process is context sensitive as we move along.

-As before, the first step in the configuration process is to tell Replicate that we want to create a new endpoint.
+As before, the first step in the configuration process is to tell Qlik Cloud Data Integration that we want to create a new endpoint.
 If you are back on the main window, you will need to click on "Manage Endpoint Connections" button.

 ![ ](/static/qlik-images/image12.png)